-Chef Vusi Ndlovu has come a long way from flipping eggs at the Sheraton hotel’s breakfast buffet and is making history as he throws open the doors to his brand-new restaurant, EDGE, which is set to open in ultra-chic Franschhoek in time for the spring/summer 2021 season.
+Chef Vusi Ndlovu has come a long way from flipping eggs at the Sheraton hotel’s breakfast buffet and made history when he threw open the doors to his restaurant, EDGE, in ultra-chic Franschhoek towards the end of 2021.

 The tenacious 29-year-old chef and his two dynamic business partners, sisters Absie and Mandlakazi Pantshwa, have great plans to shake and stir the South African food scene with a contemporary African eatery that showcases underutilised local ingredients, modern and traditional recipes and all that is Africa.
 It’ll be the first restaurant of its kind to open in the area and this trio of co-owners couldn’t be more excited at the prospect.